 You can merge drawings so they stay together as a single object.
 This makes it easier to move and resize the drawing as a whole.

 Touch and hold one object, then tap the other objects with another finger.

 Separate a drawing into parts

-You can separate a drawing into individual objects that you can move, resize or delete individually.
+You can separate a drawing into individual objects that you can move, resize or delete separately.

 Double-tap the drawing with a finger.

 Tap the selection tool, then drag around the part of the drawing you want to separate.

 Tap Separate (you may need to tap to see it).